 For each State and the Northern Territory (see navigation bar above) we are presenting maps showing impacts around Australia of sea level rise predicted for this century.
 Maps have been generated from Coastal Risk Australia's site which uses Google Earth Engine .

-A first set of maps shows inundation levels at high tide based on a 0.74 metre sea level rise.
+A first set of maps showed inundation levels at high tide based on a 0.74 metre sea level rise.
 In the Fifth International Panel on Climate Change Assessment Report (2013/14) this was regarded as a high end scenario for 2100.

 If you need a larger version of any image just go to Coastal Risk Australia and type in the location to the search box.
-Note the disclaimers on the site: these are predictions; reality may well prove worse without rapid climate action.
+Note the disclaimers on the site: these are predictions; reality may well prove worse without rapid serious climate action.